Loading...

 npm install vite --save-dev

-Add a start script to the package.json
+Add a start script to the package.json:

 {"scripts": {"dev": "vite"}}

-files with the following content:
+Create the index.html and main.ts files with the following content:

 index.html: